Cost of LivingUpdated May 2026

 Share:XFLRWE

 In Coeur d'Alene, where 55,000 residents navigate a housing market that mostly tracks national trends, with surprises in specific neighborhoods, cost of living is another line item worth understanding.
-The data shows costs comes at a significant discount compared to national averages, running 20% cheaper, placing Coeur d'Alene below average nationally for this category.
+The data shows costs is priced about where you'd expect for a mid-range American market, placing Coeur d'Alene near the national midpoint for this category.
 The dry climate is gentle on homes, but water scarcity adds hidden costs to landscaping, pool maintenance, and utility bills.
 Here's what that means in practical terms.

 Typical Cost Range in Coeur d'Alene